Bosch IoT Rollouts

 Registration

-To complete the whole process, the provisioned device can register itself via the Direct Device Integration API (DDI API).
+To complete the whole process, the provisioned device can register itself via the Direct Device Integration (DDI) API (DDI API).

 1. Go to the Configuration UI feature.